 Peta-Anne Zimmerman is an internationally respected clinician and has wide experience as an expert consultant including with the World Health Organization (WHO), AusAID, the Asian Development Bank, the Secretariat of...View Profile

-Kathy Andrews is a Professor and Deputy Director of the Griffith Institute for Drug Discovery, Griffith University.
+Kathy Andrews is a Professor and Acting Director of the Griffith Institute for Drug Discovery, Griffith University.
 Her work focuses on the discovery of new drugs to prevent and treat...View Profile

 Jonathan Epstein is a veterinarian and epidemiologist serving as Vice President for Science and Outreach at EcoHealth Alliance, a New York-based NGO committed to pandemic prevention.
 His research focuses on...View Profile